Thira (film): Critical reception

-Thira received average reviews upon releasing and was generally considered a box-office flop.
-The movie did not have a large reception mainly because the film got only a few releases and the telecasting of the movie wasn't widespread.
-The movie is deemed as "an underrated brilliance of Vineeth Sreenivasan".
+Thira was a commercial failure at the box office.

-Nowrunning.com remarked that "Vineeth Sreenivasan's Thira is a thoughtful exploration of a theme that is often discussed in hushed whispers.
-It's quite resolute in its objective, is extremely detailed, is involving for its most part and is charmingly acted as well."
-Oneindia.in rated it 4 out of 5 and says "Here comes a movie which stands apart from the rest of Malayalam films, which entertains the viewers from start to end and makes us crave for more.
-Yes, Thira by Vineeth Sreenivasan is a well directed, well acted, engaging movie which can be termed as paisa vasool."
 The Times of India gave 3 stars out of 5 and mentioned "The narrative of the film moves at a steady pace despite the predictability that comes along with it".
 Sify.com described the film as average, "an okay one-time watch", while pointing out inspirations from the 2007 film, Trade.
 The New Indian Express wrote, "Thira is a satisfying thriller carried successfully by lead actress Shobhana".

 Sequel

 Thira was announced to be the first of the trilogy thriller series by Vineeth Sreenivasan.
 Vineeth wrote on his official blog, "Thira is not one film.
 It's a trilogy.
-If everything goes well by god's grace, Part 1 will be releasing in 2013.
+If everything goes well by god's grace, Part 1 will be released in 2013.
 Part 2 and Part 3 will follow....".
 Vineeth also revealed that Thira 2 will have a popular young actor of Mollywood in lead role and he will also star in Thira 3, along with Shobana, who played the lead in Thira.

-The sequel was planned to be more character oriented, rather than being an extension of Thira.
+The sequel was planned to be more character-oriented, rather than being an extension of Thira.
 It was confirmed by Vineeth that Thira 2 will be focusing more on the character, Amar and the part of Dhyan is over with the first film.

 However, Vineeth confirmed that the sequel didn't materialize due to several reasons.

 Festival screenings

-The film was an official selection for the following film festivals:
+The film was an official selection for the following film festival: